openhab/openhab-js/README.md

 Sometimes, using `setTimer` is much faster and easier, but other times, you need the versatility that `createTimer` provides.

 Keep in mind that you should somehow manage the timers you create using `createTimer`, otherwise you could end up with unmanageable timers running until you restart openHAB.
-A possible solution is to store all timers in an array and cancel all timers in the [Deinitialization Hook](#deinitialization-hook).
+A possible solution is to store all timers in the [private cache](#cache) and let openHAB automatically cancel them when the script is unloaded and the cache is cleared.

 ##### `createTimer`